 What does financial security mean?
 It is different for every person.
 It could mean paying down student loans if you are a recent college graduate.
 It might be tackling credit card debt that has plagued you for months or even years.
 Maybe it is saving for a home.
 Each person’s financial goals are different.
 Today’s focus will be on building an emergency fund for you to have in case you encounter any unexpected expenses.
 The best part about an emergency fund is it can be done with little effort on your part and in just one year’s time.

 Now if building a $1,000 emergency fund sounds good, building a $1,378 emergency fund will sound even better.
 The best part is that there is a simple and easy way for almost anyone with an income stream to accomplish this.

 Beginning in 2017, set a goal to accomplish the 52 Week Money Challenge printable version.
 The challenge takes minimal effort and the downloadable sheet allows you to easily track your progress.
-January 1, 2016 falls on a Sunday, so for simplicity reasons we will begin the challenge on Friday, January 6, 2017.
+January 1, 2016, falls on a Sunday, so for simplicity reasons, we will begin the challenge on Friday, January 6, 2017.
 On the first Friday in the new year, simply put one dollar into your savings account or in a piggy bank if that is easier.
 On the second Friday of the new year, put two dollars into your account.
-Each of the Friday’s that follow, you will increase the amount you deposit by only one dollar.
+Each of Friday’s that follow, you will increase the amount you deposit by only one dollar.
 It would look something like this for the month of January.

 52 Week Money Challenge Printable Version Example:

 By the end of January, you will have already saved ten dollars into your account and will be well on your way to establishing an emergency fund.
 Pretty much you just do the same thing for the rest of the weeks in the year, just for each week add one dollar to your weekly savings total.